travigd/documentation/http-api/optional-http-headers/expected-version.md

 ---
-title: "Optional HTTP Headers: Expected Version"
-section: "HTTP API"
-version: "4.0.2"
-exclude_from_sidebar: true
+outputFileName: index.html
 ---

+# Optional HTTP Headers: Expected Version

 When writing to a stream you often want to use `Expected Version` to allow for optimistic concurrency with a stream.